 The best bow drill wood

-This excellent wood when dry is so light and soft it reminds me of Balsa wood.
-Hau has all the characteristics needed for the best friction firewood.
-Hau is a soft non-resinous wood that grows along the coastlines of many Pacific Islands.
+When dry the carved wood is light and smooth, similar to balsa.
+Hau has all the characteristics needed for one of the most effective friction-fire woods.
+Hau is a soft non-resinous wood that grows along the coastlines of many Pacific islands.

-I discovered the uses of Hau for myself when consulting with Discovery's Channel, Man vs Wild.
-During the Desert Island episode.
+I discovered the uses of Hau for myself when collaborating on Discovery Channel's, Man vs Wild, during the Desert Island episode.

 A bow drill spindle - wood discovery